The University of Illinois is committed to world-class translation education and to the art and craft of translation.

 Educating the Next Generation of Translators

-The Center for Translation Studies is a collaboration among the School of Literatures, Cultures and Linguistics, the Creative Writing Program, and Dalkey Archive Press to educate translators and to prepare them for the exciting opportunities available to them in today’s global economy.
+The Center for Translation Studies is situated within the School of Literatures, Cultures and Linguistics and draws upon the world-class resources of its language and literature departments, faculty, and the university libraries to educate translators and to prepare them for the exciting opportunities available to them in today’s global economy.